molaupi/PaRRot/README.md

 ## GTFS Reading and CSV
 Run `downloadBerlinGTFS.sh` to download the current Berlin GTFS instance from VBB (Verkehrsverbund Berlin-Brandenburg) and save it to `Networks/Berlin/GTFS/`.
-In `ULTRA_Runnables`: build the executables with `make NetworkRelease`.
+In `ULTRA_Runnables`: build the executables with `cmake --build . --target Network --config Release`.
 Run the executable `./Network` and within the interactive shell `runScript BuildBerlinNetwork.script`.
 This creates the RAPTOR binaries and the CSV files.
 With the python script `python3 prepare_csv.py --mode modify_stops --csv_directory Networks/Berlin/CSV/1pct`, the file `modified_stops.csv` will be created, which can be read by KaRRi to calculate the edge ids of the PT stations.

-In KaRRi: run the Transform Locations executable to get the mapped stations with the following command `./RawData/TransformLocations -tar-g Networks/Berlin/KARRI/Graphs/Berlin-1pct_pedestrian_veh.gr.bin -v Networks/Berlin/CSV/1pct/modified_stops.csv -l-col-name latlon -in-repr lat-lng -out-repr edge-id -psg -o Networks/Berlin/Preprocessing/PT/Berlin-1pct_stations.mapped`
+In KaRRi: run the Transform Locations executable to get the mapped stations with the following command `./RawData/TransformLocations -tar-g ../../Networks/Berlin/KARRI/Graphs/Berlin-1pct_pedestrian_veh.gr.bin -v ../../Networks/Berlin/CSV/1pct/modified_stops.csv -l-col-name latlon -in-repr lat-lng -out-repr edge-id -psg -o ../../Networks/Berlin/Preprocessing/PT/Berlin-1pct_stations.mapped`

 ## Build CH, build core CH and compute shortcuts for ULTRA
-In `ULTRA_Runnables`: build the executables with `make ULTRARelease`.
+In `ULTRA_Runnables`: build the executables with `cmake --build . --target ULTRA --config Release`.
 Run the executable `./ULTRA`.
 Within the interactive shell:
 - Run `buildCH ../Networks/Berlin/ULTRA/Berlin-1pct_raptor.binary.graph ../Networks/Berlin/ULTRA/Berlin-1pct_chOrder ../Networks/Berlin/ULTRA/Berlin-1pct_CH`